-- Promote alternatives to in-person visits such as email or phone consultations with physicians and prescription refills by mail.
+- Promote alternatives to in-person visits such as prescription refills by mail or email, phone or video consultations with doctors.

-- Rethink the division of labor within the department if part of what is behind long wait times is that employees in only one job category are allowed to do a particular task.*
+- Rethink who does what if part of the reason for long wait times is that only employees in particular job category are allowed to do a certain task.*

-- Create a quiet zone in pharmacies to reduce distractions for the primary fi technician.
+- Create a quiet zone in pharmacies to reduce distractions for the primary filling technician.

 * Consult with local unions to ensure proposed changes are in line with the contracts.